aljawaid/Glancer/README.md

 - A new fixed Glancer bar across the bottom of the screen allowing users to search by Task ID, Comment ID and Project ID
 - Number-type fields let you enter your relevant ID number and press `enter` on your keyboard.
 A hidden button appears on focus for non-keyboard users
 - Dashboard Shortcut - Jumps straight to the `Tasks` section of the `Dashboard`, sorted by the last created task
-- (Display comment ID in comments)
+- Display comment ID in task comments

 Screenshots